 Family therapy: Residents and family members of those in cocaine addiction rehab at The Camp have the opportunity to participate in family therapy sessions twice each month.
 These sessions, which are led by marriage and family therapists, are designed to facilitate healthy communication among family members, address negative feelings and emotions, and promote the healing and strengthening of the family unit.
 Family sessions take place on our campus, which is located near San Jose & Santa Cruz, CA.

-Experiential therapy: A variety of experiential therapies for cocaine addiction, including ropes course and games, are scheduled every week at The Camp.
+Experiential therapy: A variety of experiential therapies for cocaine addiction are scheduled every week at The Camp.
 Residents at our treatment center also have the opportunity to spend time in our gym six days a week.
 Additional experiential therapies at The Camp include the following:

 Community meetings: Resident-run community meetings are held every morning, including both weekdays and on the weekends.
 These meetings, which are a major component of the therapeutic process at The Camp, provide an opportunity for residents to review the agenda for the day, do readings, and address any issues that are relevant to the group.
 In addition to being sources of important information, community groups promote healthy independence and interdependence.
 We emphasize community groups at our rehab center because they facilitate the forming of productive sober relationships that can be essential to supporting the rehabilitation process, ultimately laying a foundation for long-term recovery.